foursking/dofiles/README.md

 dofiles
 =======

+dofiles for ubuntu &  mac
-dofiles for ubuntu &amp; mac
+dofiles for ubuntu &  mac